teccod/water-conditions-Europe/README.md

 ![image](https://user-images.githubusercontent.com/47400570/155238798-4c1ca3b2-e0b9-4ffd-a934-5922f10bb0d5.png)

-The main page will show the first dashboard, which visualizes Covid data taken from the local IRIS database
+The main page will show the links to Dashboards, which display different visualisation tools.

 On the left is the navigation menu.